anovos/anovos-docs/docs/api/data_report/report_generation.md

     metricDict_path
         Metric dictionary path.
 Default value is kept as None. run_type
-        local or emr or databricks option.
-Default is kept as local final_report_path
+        local or emr or databricks or ak8s option.
+Default is kept as local auth_key
+        Option to pass an authorization key to write to filesystems.
+Currently applicable only for ak8s run_type. final_report_path
         Path where the report will be saved.
 (Default value = ".") output_type